metaopt/optree/README.md

 The `entries` can be omitted (only returns a pair) or is optional to implement (returns `None`).
 If so, use `range(len(children))` (i.e., flat indices) as path entries of the current node.
 The function signature can be `flatten_func(container) -> (children, metadata)` or `flatten_func(container) -> (children, metadata, None)`.

+The following examples show how to register custom types and utilize them for `tree_flatten` and `tree_map`.
+Please refer to section [Notes about the PyTree Type Registry](#notes-about-the-pytree-type-registry) for more information.

 ```python
 # Registry a Python type with lambda functions
 register_pytree_node(